 About Project Outcome

-While many public libraries collect data about their services and programs, what is often lacking are the data to support what good they are providing their communities, such as programs serving childhood literacy, digital and technological training, and workforce development.
-With Project Outcome, patron attendance and anecdotal success stories are no longer the only way libraries can demonstrate their effectiveness.
+While many public libraries collect data about their programs and services, what is often lacking are the data to indicate the benefits libraries are providing their communities, such as programs serving childhood literacy, digital and technological training, and workforce development.
+With Project Outcome, patron attendance and anecdotal success stories are no longer the only ways libraries can demonstrate their effectiveness.
 Developed by library leaders, researchers, and data analysts, Project Outcome is designed to give libraries simple tools and supportive resources to help turn better data into better libraries.

 Measuring outcomes helps libraries answer the question, “What good did we do?”
-An outcome is a specific benefit that results from a library service or program.
+An outcome is a specific benefit that results from a library program or service.
 Outcomes can be quantitative or qualitative, and are often expressed as changes that individuals perceive in themselves.
 Project Outcome helps libraries measure four key patron outcomes—knowledge, confidence, application, and awareness—in seven key library service areas:

 - Civic/Community Engagement